 Asylum application processes can take a long time.
 Although most countries aim to resolve cases within six months, they often extend this period, especially in times of high volumes of applications.

 Asylum applications can be difficult and complex.
 While some applications are successful, others are refused asylum, which means that they are obliged to leave the country where they applied for international protection.
-In some cases, they will be held in detention centers until they are returned to their country of origin.
+In some cases, they will be held in detention centres until they are returned to their country of origin.
 Asylum seekers whose claim has been rejected have the right to appeal the decision.
 Those who are accepted are given a residence permit which allows them to work for a fixed amount of time before their case is reviewed.